Explainer: In France's regional elections, 2022 presidential race looms large

-Category: World Hits: 4French voters go to the polls on Sunday for the first round of regional and departmental elections.
+Category: World Hits: 15French voters go to the polls on Sunday for the first round of regional and departmental elections.
 Less than a year before France's 2022 presidential vote, this pandemic-delayed rendez-vous is a potential bellwether for that contest, with some contenders keen to create a springboard for higher office.
 FRANCE 24 looks at how these elections work, the existential stakes for political players, the far-right push for regional glory shaping the campaign, and the key races to watch.

 Read more https://www.france24.com/en/europe/20210618-explainer-in-france-s-regional-elections-2022-presidential-race-looms-large